Future of Earth: Red giant stage

 Once the Sun changes from burning hydrogen within its core to burning hydrogen in a shell around its core, the core will start to contract, and the outer envelope will expand.
 The total luminosity will steadily increase over the following billion years until it reaches 2,730 times its current luminosity at the age of 12.167 billion years.
 Most of Earth's atmosphere will be lost to space.
 Its surface will consist of a lava ocean with floating continents of metals and metal oxides and icebergs of refractory materials, with its surface temperature reaching more than 2,400 K. The Sun will experience more rapid mass loss, with about 33% of its total mass shed with the solar wind.
 The loss of mass will mean that the orbits of the planets will expand.
 The orbital distance of Earth will increase to at most 150% of its current value (that is, 1.5 AU).

 The most rapid part of the Sun's expansion into a red giant will occur during the final stages, when the Sun will be about 12 billion years old.
 It is likely to expand to swallow both Mercury and Venus, reaching a maximum radius of 1.2 AU.
 Earth will interact tidally with the Sun's outer atmosphere, which would decrease Earth's orbital radius.
 Drag from the chromosphere of the Sun would reduce Earth's orbit.
-These effects will counterbalance the impact of mass loss by the Sun, and the Sun will likely engulf Earth in about 7.59 billion years.
+These effects will counterbalance the impact of mass loss by the Sun, and the Sun will likely engulf Earth in about 7.59 billion years from now.

 The drag from the solar atmosphere may cause the orbit of the Moon to decay.
 Once the orbit of the Moon closes to a distance of 18470 km, it will cross Earth's Roche limit, meaning that tidal interaction with Earth would break apart the Moon, turning it into a ring system.
 Most of the orbiting rings will begin to decay, and the debris will impact Earth.
-Hence, even if the Sun does not swallow up Earth, the planet may be left moonless.
-Furthermore, the ablation and vaporization caused by its fall on a decaying trajectory towards the Sun may remove Earth's mantle, leaving just its core, which will finally be destroyed after at most 200 years.
+Hence, even if the Sun does not swallow the Earth, the planet may be left moonless.

+The ablation and vaporization caused by Earth's fall on a decaying trajectory towards the Sun may remove Earth's mantle, leaving just the core, which will finally be destroyed after at most 200 years.
 Earth's sole legacy will be a very slight increase (0.01%) of the solar metallicity following this event.